openhab/openhab-addons/bundles/org.openhab.binding.siemensrds/README.md

 However the Climatix IC cloud server is also used for supporting private customers using the RDS range of residential smart thermostats.
 But Siemens customer support people are often unaware of the latter fact, so when you ask them for the API key for the RDS smart thermostat range, their first reaction might often be to say you are talking nonsense!
 Do not accept that answer!
-You need to insist that you are requesting the Climatix IC cloud server API key _**for the RDS smart thermostat range**_ – it is a <u>different</u> key than those for OEM commercial customers – believe me, I know what I am talking about!
+You need to insist that you are requesting the Climatix IC cloud server API key _**for the RDS smart thermostat range**_ – it is a <u>different</u> key than those for OEM commercial customers.

 Note: You must create ONLY ONE Thing of the type Climatix IC Account; duplicate Climatix IC Account Things risk causing communication errors with the cloud server.